 I always loving experimenting with basic foods to make them look prettier and taste more delicious.
 Chicken is one of those foods that, while incredibly yummy and classic on its own, could use a little sprucing up from time to time.
-This chicken roulade recipe is a great way to elevate classic chicken breast into something special.
+This chicken roulade recipe (also referred to as poulet farci in French) is a great way to elevate classic chicken breast into something special.

 Chicken Roulade Recipe